wsargent/docker-cheat-sheet/README.md

 Volumes are useful in situations where you can't use links (which are TCP/IP only).
 For instance, if you need to have two docker instances communicate by leaving stuff on the filesystem.

-You can mount them in several docker containers at once, using `docker run -volume-from`.
+You can mount them in several docker containers at once, using `docker run --volumes-from`.

 Because volumes are isolated filesystems, they are often used to store state from computations between transient containers.
 That is, you can have a stateless and transient container run from a recipe, blow it away, and then have a second instance of the transient container pick up from where the last one left off.